Home > Blogs > What Do You Mean by ‘Green’ Construction Materials?

 To be ‘Green’ is to be like a plant.
 What the plant takes from the soil it returns to the soil.
 It is part of a natural cycle that keeps the richness of the forest and the earth’s flora and fauna alive.
 The forest also breathes the air and keeps the composition of the atmosphere in balance by absorbing carbon dioxide for its growth.

-Timbers and grasses
+Timbers and Grasses

 Timbers and grasses are biomass.
 They are naturally renewable and they store carbon taken from the atmosphere.